bull-markets/puppet-mattermost/README.md

     DataSource: postgres://db_user:db_pass@db_host:db_port/mattermost?sslmode=disable&connect_timeout=10
 ```

-This will install a Mattermost server listening on the default TCP port
+Any of these options will install a Mattermost server listening on the default TCP port
 (currently 8065).

 The module's default behaviour is to download and install Mattermost using a